imcadams/marketing-ai-qa/README.md

 Once that's complete, you can start the program by executing the `run.bat` script.

 # Usage
-The Marketing AI QA bot uses the ChatGPT 3.5 model in conjunction with cognitive search to intelligently query the data, in a human like fashion.
+The Marketing Campaign Chatbot uses the ChatGPT 3.5 model in conjunction with cognitive search to intelligently query the data, in a human like fashion.
 It uses converstaion memory, so it can reference previously mentioned items for new queries.

 Here are some examples of what is can generate:
 - Marketing emails